-If you’re acne prone, you’re probably an expert in all acne treatment options already.
+If you have acne-prone skin, you’re probably an expert in all acne treatment products and options already.
 In fact, you might be sick of your dermatologist’s office at this point, and ready to say goodbye to being constantly told about different treatments that you should try.

 If you’ve suffered from acne or any regular skin irritation- whether that be mild acne, active acne, or just the occasional sun damage, there are loads of options for treatments so you can feel prepared for your next breakout.
 We’ve prepared this guide to hopefully put a stop to all the conflicting information about what treatments you should be getting.

 We’ve also got the low-down on the newest trend for acne removal: microdermabrasion.
 But before we get into all that, let’s focus on the options you have for treating your acne.

 1. Topical products.
 This includes things like creams and gels, usually prescribed by a dermatologist or pharmacist used to treat moderate to severe acne.
 These can be both soothing and also successfully eliminate acne.
 However, if you’re very impatient to see immediate improvement, be aware that most topical courses are minimum six weeks.

 One of our top picks is the Rhonda Allison Hyaluronic Serum:

 This fan-favorite not only ensures the skin stays moisturized, but removes impurities to help even out and clear the skin.